s1m0n32001/BayesianSIR/README.md

 #### 8. Conclusion

 Overall, we have been able to reproduce many of the results shown and to correct some mistakes made by the cited authors.
-Still some investigations must be carried out in order to understand with $\delta_t^{(g)}$ does not show the same behaviour presented in the paper, but only two of the main *change points*.
+Still some investigations must be carried out in order to understand with $\delta_t^{(g)}$ does not show the same behaviour presented in the paper, identifying only two of the main *change points*.